vescos/engine/README.md

 Android - use Your prefered method to build and install Android packages.
 No java code is needed to run engine.
 Mixing with java and jni code is possible.
-Use glue.State.hackEngine() to obtain C struct that holds references to nativeActivity object.
+Use glue.State.HackEngine() to obtain C struct that holds references to nativeActivity object.
 See definition of this structure in glue/android.h file.

 ### Install